privacyguides/privacyguides.org/privacy-policy.md

 ### We collect account data.

 On some websites and services we provide, many features may require an account.
-For example, on forum.privacytools.io an account is required to post and reply to topics.
+For example, an account may be required to post and reply to topics on a forum platform.

 To sign up for most accounts, we will collect a name, username, email, and password.
 In the event a website requires more information than just that data, that will be clearly marked and noted in a separate privacy statement, per-site.